 The structure of the ARCHMAT EMJMD academic curriculum is as follows:

-● In the first semester at UEVORA, 30 ECTS will be delivered: 24 ECTS by host Institution lecturers (UEVORA) and 6 ECTS (belonging to the Theoretical, Practical and Field seminars: Case studies on Archaeometry I) will be delivered by lecturers/seminars/field workshops from associated HEI and Research partners (UBU, ICMA/CSIC, UGENT, BGU), by visiting scholars from outside institutions and via the participation of the students to International scientific meetings on the field of Archaeometry in respect of the academic schedule and planning at the host Institution.
+● In the first semester at UEVORA, 30 ECTS will be delivered: 24 ECTS by host Institution lecturers (UEVORA) and 6 ECTS will be delivered by lecturers/seminars/field workshops from associated HEI and Research partners (UBU, ICMA/CSIC, UGENT, BGU), by visiting scholars from outside institutions and via the participation of the students to International scientific meetings on the field of Archaeometry in respect of the academic schedule and planning at the host Institution.
 In particular the following workshops/Field visits are envisaged: "Management and Conservation of archaeological sites" (led by BGU+CHCC+ARC); "Atapuerca and Human Evolution (led by UBU); Raman Spectroscopy applied to archaeological materials (led by UGENT), Applications of Laser Technologies to Cultural Heritage materials (led by ICMA/CSIC).
-The ECTS assignment to Seminar, Workshops and Practical Activities will be subjected to a joint decision by the ARCHMAT Consortium Board at the start of each academic year.

-● In the second semester at AUTH, 30 ECTS will be delivered: 25 ECTS by host institution lecturers (AUTH) and 5 ECTS belonging to the Theoretical, Practical and Field seminars: Case studies on Archaeometry II will be delivered by lecturers from associated HEI and Research partners (UAPV, UNIPA, ORM), visiting scholars and participation to International Scientific Meetings.
-The ECTS assignment to Seminar, Workshops and Practical Activities will be subjected to a joint decision by the ARCHMAT Consortium Board at the start of each academic year.
+● In the second semester at AUTH, 30 ECTS will be delivered: 24 ECTS by host institution lecturers (AUTH) and 6 ECTS belonging by lecturers from associated HEI and Research partners and visiting scholars and participation to International Scientific Meetings.

 At the end of the second semester, a 1week summer school (4 ECTS) will be organized where all partners of the Consortium (including associated ones) will participate and contribute to (either in person or via IT videoconference tools).
 In this way, by the end of the first year, the students will have had the opportunity to meet lecturers from all partners of the ARCHMAT Consortium and gained an overview of their respective areas of expertise that will help them to formulate early plans where to focus their interests in view of the final Master thesis work.
 In this respect, the possible Master thesis subjects will be communicated to the students during the summer school or immediately afterwards.

-● In the third semester at UNIROMA1, 30 ECTS will be delivered: 24 ECTS by lecturers of the host institution (UNIROMA1) and 6 ECTS belonging to the Introduction to Thesis and Practical Seminars will be delivered by lecturers from associated HEI (POLITO, MAE-USP) and NGO/CSO and SMEs partners (FF, WATCH, ARC), by visiting scholars and by participation to International Scientific meetings.
-The ECTS assignment to Seminar,Workshops and Practical Activities will be subjected to a joint decision by the ARCHMAT Consortium Boardat the start of each academic year.
+● In the third semester at UNIROMA1, 30 ECTS will be delivered by lecturers of the host institution (UNIROMA1) and lecturers from associated HEI (POLITO, MAE-USP) and NGO/CSO and SMEs partners (FF, WATCH, ARC), by visiting scholars and by participation to International Scientific meetings.

 ● The fourth semester will be spent in UEVORA or UNIROMA1 or AUTH and will be devoted to the master thesis work.
 The thesis work will be conducted in collaboration between at least one of the 3 degree awarding institutions and one or more of the associated partners, involving an internship period at any of the associated partners institutions including Museums (MEH, MUCIV, CAL, MAE-USP, ISJ).
 Any internship period will be implemented under the direct supervision of one of the consortium partner HEIs and will be earning ECTS credits for the student involved depending on the duration of the internship period (indicatively 5 ECTS/month).
 Each student will be assigned a tutor for the master thesis project from one of three core Universities (UEVORA, AUTH or UNIROMA1) which will have the assistance of one co-Tutor from one of the non-degree awarding associated members according to the needs of the collaborative project chosen.